zepto-lang/zepto/README.md

 # And then see whether none of the tests yield #f
 ```

+There is also a [Vim plugin](https://github.com/zepto-lang/zepto-vim)
+for all of you terminal hackers (sorry emacs).

 ## Introduction

 **DISCLAIMER:** This is really only a quickstart.
 If you plan on going